martinpiper/BombJack/PiJack2/README.md

 		Otherwise it's a corruption happening while sending to the C64?

+>> qemu and gpio emulation: https://cs.unibo.it/~davide.berardi6/post/20201204-1.html
+	"Qemu offers a debug protocol, documented in [3], qtest." ...

 * TODO:
 	* Done: Remember that the PS2 keyboard support needs to be removed, this is using the GPIO, so that code can be an example of how to read the GPIO directly